Did you know?

 Appearance

-Characteristics: a Symbiotic relationship with Anemone
+Symbiotic Relationship with Sea Anemone

-While anemones are animals themselves and usually sting any creature that comes close to it, clownfish are one of the few creatures that can withstand an anemone sting and live with it in a symbiotic relationship – they live in the anemone to escape from predators and in exchange gets rid of any parasites and intruders that could destroy the anemone.
+While anemones are animals themselves and usually sting any creature that comes close to it, clownfish are one of the few sea creatures that can withstand an anemone sting and live with it in a symbiotic relationship – they live in the anemone to escape from predators and in exchange gets rid of any parasites and intruders that could destroy the anemone.

 Habitat